Published market hub · 2026-04

 Refi window

-flat · mediumUse the public dashboard as a screening and triage layer, not as parcel-level underwriting.
+flat · mediumUse the public dashboard as a first-pass market read, not as a property-level decision.

 Opportunity set